climateamante/curriculum.spa.mvc.mvp/readme.md

 All code is written to be readable, using traditional `ES5` code with the goal of being able to speed up the process of learning how to reverse engineer a framework.

-Sure, it may seem verbose at times - but the goal is to share strategies on how to work with frameworks _quickly_.

 ## What does the `App` do?
  > all the basic [`CRUD`](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) features needed to create an `MVP Vanilla Framework`